 Of course!
 It was Succot, the Feast of Tabernacles: half a lunar month after Rosh Ha-Shanah, the Young Moon that is the beginning of the year.
 I should have known this, because I had just been writing about Rosh Ha-Shanah.
 It was unusual this year in that it coincided with the moving Islamic New Year, and also in that it fell as late as October.

 It lasts a week, so we couldn’t come on a later day either.
 But when the big man, politely ushering us out, heard why we had come, he said: “Oh, you are vegetarian?
 There is plenty for you – be my guests” and made us sit down.
-It appeared that there was plenty from the first course, if we didn’t want the meat course for which the rest of the company was waiting.
+It appeared that there was plenty left over from the first course, if we didn’t want the meat course for which the rest of the company was now waiting.

 He was in fact Rabbi Rami Banin, leader in Venice of Chabad Lubavitch, which is a large, energetic, extreme-conservative organization within the Hasidic branch of Judaism.
 Lubavitch is the small Russian town where the movement started.
 Chabad is an acronym for Chochmah, Binah, Da’at, “wisdom, understanding, knowledge” (the first word could be written Hokhmah – it’s from the same root as Arabic words like Hakîm).